Ask a doctor about a prescription for TRAMADOL ANDROMACO 100 mg/2 ml Injectable Solution and Perfusion Solution

 Tolerance, dependence and addiction

-Dependence or addiction can cause a feeling of lack of control over the amount of medicine you should use or the frequency with which you should use it.
+Dependence or addiction can cause a feeling of lack of control over the amount of medicine you use or how often you use it.

 The risk of experiencing central sleep apnea depends on the dose of opioids.
 Your doctor may consider reducing the total dose of opioids if you experience central sleep apnea.

 Seizures have been reported in patients taking tramadol at the recommended dose.
-The risk may increase when the tramadol dose exceeds the maximum recommended daily dose (400 mg).
+The risk may increase when the dose of tramadol exceeds the maximum recommended daily dose (400 mg).

 Inform your doctor if you experience any of the following symptoms while taking tramadol:

 Extreme fatigue, loss of appetite, severe abdominal pain, nausea, vomiting or low blood pressure.
-They may be indicators of adrenal insufficiency (low cortisol levels).
+These may be indicators of adrenal insufficiency (low cortisol levels).
 If you have these symptoms, contact your doctor, who will decide if you need to take hormone supplements.

-Use of Tramadol Andrómaco with other medicines
+Using Tramadol Andromaco with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicine.
+Inform your doctor or pharmacist if you are using, have recently used or might use any other medicines.

-The effect and duration of pain relief produced by tramadol may be reduced if you take medicines that contain:
+Both the effect and duration of pain relief produced by tramadol may be reduced if you take medicines that contain:

-The risk of adverse effects increases,
+The risk of side effects increases,

-However, if your doctor prescribes tramadol with sedatives, you should limit the dose and duration of concomitant treatment.
+However, if your doctor prescribes tramadol with sedative medicines, they will limit the dose and duration of concomitant treatment.

-Use of Tramadol Andrómaco with food and alcohol
+Using Tramadol Andromaco with food and alcohol

 Do not consume alcohol during treatment with this medicine, as its effect may be intensified.
 Food does not affect the effect of the medicine.